David R. Borges

-David Borges has served as a Senior Research Associate at the Center for Policy Analysis for the past seventeen years and was appointed Associate Director in the summer of 2011.
+David Borges is Senior Research Associate at the Center for Policy Analysis and was appointed Associate Director in the summer of 2011.
 David holds a Bachelor’s degree in Political Science from the University of Massachusetts Dartmouth and a Master’s degree in Public Administration from the University of Central Florida in Orlando.

-David's focus is applied policy research in the areas of program evaluation, survey research, economic impact analysis, workforce development, public management, and gaming studies.
+David's focus is applied policy research in the areas of program evaluation, polling and survey research, economic impact analysis, workforce development, and gaming studies.
 He is involved in nearly all aspects of the Center's operation, including project management and coordination, report writing, budgeting, grant and proposal development, and staff supervision.

-David also heads the Center's Division of Polling & Program Evaluation, which specializes in public opinion polling in both quantitative and qualitative forms of program evaluation.
+David also heads the Center's Division of Polling & Program Evaluation, which specializes in survey research and both quantitative and qualitative forms of program evaluation.
 The Division works with a wide variety of public and private organizations, including departments and agencies of state and municipal government, non-profit organizations, housing authorities, schools, media outlets, and trade associations.